 What is the social life like?
 You will become close with your peers while on campus.
 Life-long friendships are often forged during this time.

-Where are the internships?
-Most internships occur in the North Island.
-However, we have interns all over NZ.
+Where are the placements?
+Most placements occur in the North Island.
+However, we have students on placement all over NZ.

 Can I do the degree online?
-No. The degree is hands-on and full immersion using industry-standard equipment.
+No. The degree is hands-on using industry-standard equipment.

 Is there student accommodation?
 Yes, Ara has Otautahi House, which is adjacent to NZBS.
 Apply for 'O House' at the same time you apply for NZBS and before their 31st October deadline.